 FIRST MOCKUP & PROOF OF CONCEPT:

-The Caravane Foundation commissioned us to do a second more refined iteration (the one eventually sent to Italy for the Venice Biennale) utilizing high quality metals (stainless steel), reforested and certified wood beams for the platform, and certified bamboo approved for exportation.
-We improved all the elements and further simplified some joinery.
-We also improved the technique to laminate and curve the elliptical beams.
+The Caravane Foundation commissioned a second more refined iteration (the one eventually sent to Italy for the Venice Biennale) utilizing high quality metals (stainless steel), reforested and certified wood beams for the platform, and certified bamboo approved for exportation.
 Everything was much more precise.

-We had some unforeseen limitations of work space, so we responded by making the process of production even more efficient.
+There were some unforeseen limitations of work space, so the crasftsmen responded by making the process of production even more efficient.
 The structure was lifted onto steel pipes and moved around, rotating and shuffling around, playing with every centimeter of space, as it was being built.
-It was an ironic, and kind of funny, test of our hypothesis that this is a nomadic structure.
+It was an ironic, and kind of funny, test of the hypothesis that this is a nomadic structure.
 Well, it certainly did move.